 1. The Seminars are academic

-The Seminars recognises the fundamental importance of opening the Book of Scripture at all levels in our cultures but the Seminars themselves are an academic initiative, embodying rigorous scholarship in the service of the church.
+The Seminars recognise the fundamental importance of opening the Book of Scripture at all levels in our cultures, but the Seminars themselves are an academic initiative, embodying rigorous scholarship in the service of the church.

 2. The Seminars are interdisciplinary